 History Buff: If your family has older kids and you’re looking to learn more about Jamaica’s history, try visiting Seville Great House.
 Not only will they learn about the colonial roots of the country, but will also get to view some of the archeological artifacts from findings in the area.

 Knowing the dangers of traveling to a new place is only half the battle.
-Don’t forget to prepare for things that you can’t anticipate like emergency medical expenses – insure your trip to Jamaica.
-If you are traveling to Jamaica near the hurricane or rainy season, there’s the potential that your trip could be interrupted, delayed, or even canceled – travel insurance has your back 100%.
+Now that you know the answer to “Is it safe to travel to Jamaica?”, don’t forget to prepare for things that you can’t anticipate like emergency medical expenses with travel insurance.
+If you are traveling to Jamaica near the hurricane or rainy season, there’s the potential that your adventure could be interrupted, delayed, or even canceled – travel insurance has your back 100%.
 Whether you are traveling to Jamaica by boat or by plane, Yonder wants to make sure that you are safe, happy, and can fully enjoy your amazing Jamaican adventure.

 What are some of your favorite destinations in Jamaica?